HCRitter/PSTerminalBoom/README.md

 # PSTerminalBoom

-This module registers a ScriptFeedbackprovider which plays an exploding animation in the Windows Terminal when ever an error ocours
+This module registers a ScriptFeedbackprovider which plays an exploding animation in the Windows Terminal when ever an error occurs

 ## Warning